 Victoria Shannon is an Assistant Professor of Law at Washington and Lee University School of Law.
-She is an expert on all aspects of domestic and international dispute resolution procedures, including civil procedure, negotiation, mediation, domestic arbitration, international arbitration, investment treaty arbitration.
+She is an expert on all aspects of domestic and international dispute resolution procedures, including civil procedure, negotiation, mediation, domestic arbitration, international arbitration, and investment treaty arbitration.
 Her scholarship focuses on disruptive, paradigm-shifting, procedural phenomena like third-party litigation funding.

 Professor Shannon is a Member of the Editorial Committee for the forthcoming 2015 Benchbook on International Law published by the American Society of International Law (ASIL).
-She is also a Member of the Academic Council of the Institute for Transnational Arbitration (ITA), made up of the top academics in the field of international arbitration from around the globe.
-She is also a Member of the Task Force on Third-Party Funding jointly organized by the International Council for Commercial Arbitration (ICCA), which is the premier international commercial arbitration policy and membership organization, and Queen Mary University of London.
+She is also a Member of the Academic Council of the Institute for Transnational Arbitration (ITA), made up of the top academics in the field of international arbitration from around the globe, and the Task Force on Third-Party Funding jointly organized by the International Council for Commercial Arbitration (ICCA), which is the premier international commercial arbitration policy and membership organization, and Queen Mary University of London.
 The mission of the Task Force is to develop guidelines and norms for third-party funding by bringing together leading third-party funders, State parties, private parties, arbitrators, counsel, arbitral institutions, leading academics in the field, and representatives from trade and regulatory authorities, such as national bar associations, the Civil Justice Council, the Association of Litigation Funders, the International Bar Association, and the American Bar Association (ABA) Section on International Law.

 In additional to authoring several articles, Professor Shannon has co-authored a book entitled Third-Party Funding in International Arbitration (2012: Wolters Kluwer) and a book chapter entitled “The 2012 ICC Rules of Arbitration” in Contemporary Issues in International Arbitration and Mediation: The Fordham Papers (2011), Arthur Rovine, ed.
 (2012: Brill / Martinus Nijhoff Publishers).
 She frequently speaks at conferences around the world on cutting-edge topics, such as third-party funding, ethics, class arbitration, case consolidation, insolvency, enforcing arbitral awards, and managing document production effectively.
 Professor Shannon also previously served as an Adjunct Professor at Fordham Law School where she co-taught “Introduction to Investment Arbitration.”

 Prior to joining the ICC, Professor Shannon served as an associate with Pillsbury Winthrop Shaw Pittman LLP, where she specialized in complex tax credit and municipal bond financing arrangements for affordable housing and community development real estate transactions, as well as matters involving American Indian tribes.
 In the aftermath of Hurricane Katrina, she traveled to New Orleans in January 2006 to assist the Washington Lawyers’ Committee for Civil Rights Fair Housing Project with two housing discrimination claims.

 Professor Shannon holds a bachelor's degree from Harvard University and a law degree from Harvard Law School.
-She is a member of the bar in New York, New Jersey and the District of Columbia.
+She is an active member of the bar in New York and the District of Columbia.